florian-gierlichs/frontend-challenge/README.md

 - Please implement a functionality to add a new product.

-## 2. Unit test

-- Please build a simple component with some user interaction and write a unit test for it.

-  - jest and testing-library/react is already installed and ready to use

-## 3. Fix and render component PTTabs
+## 2. Fix and render component PTTabs

 - Please have a look at `src/components/tabs/PTTabs.tsx` and render it in the App.

   - The component is supposed to have a working tab switch to show different content

-## 4. Evaluate code snippet
+## 3. Evaluate code snippet

 - Please take a look at ./.../abc and share your thoughts about the code.

+## 4. Unit test

+- Please build a simple component with some user interaction and write a unit test for it.

+  - jest and testing-library/react is already installed and ready to use

+## 5. Discuss how to improve the app

+- Imagine this would be a real application in production.
+How would you improve the project?

 # Happy Coding :heart: :rocket: